Mars Exploration Program: Challenges

-Mars exploration missions have historically had some of the highest failure rates for NASA missions, which can be attributed to the immense engineering challenges of these missions as well as some bad luck.
+Mars exploration missions have historically had some of the highest failure rates for NASA missions, which can be attributed to the immense engineering challenges of these missions as well as some bad luck, such as the America's Mars Polar Lander.
 With many of the goals of the MEP involving entry, descent, and landing of spacecraft (EDL) on the surface of Mars, factors like the planet's atmosphere, uneven surface terrain, and high cost of replicating Mars-like environments for testing come into play.

 Compared to the Earth, the atmosphere of Mars is about 100 times thinner.
-As a result, if a landing craft were to descend into Mars' atmosphere, it would decelerate at a much lower altitude, and depending on the object's mass, may not have enough time to reach terminal velocity.
+As a result, if a landing craft were to descend into Mars's atmosphere, it would decelerate at a much lower altitude, and depending on the object's mass, may not have enough time to reach terminal velocity.
 In order to deploy super- or subsonic decelerators, velocity must be below a threshold or they will not be effective.
 Therefore, technologies must be developed so that a landing craft can be decelerated enough to allow adequate time for other necessary landing processes to be carried out before landing.
-Mars' atmosphere varies significantly over the course of a Mars year, which prevents engineers from being able to develop a system for EDL common among all missions.
-Frequently-occurring dust storms increase lower atmospheric temperature and lessen atmospheric density, which, coupled with the extremely variable elevations on Mars' surface, forces a conservative selection of a landing site in order to allow for sufficient craft deceleration.
+Mars's atmosphere varies significantly over the course of a Mars year, which prevents engineers from being able to develop a system for EDL common among all missions.
+Frequently-occurring dust storms increase lower atmospheric temperature and lessen atmospheric density, which, coupled with the extremely variable elevations on Mars's surface, forces a conservative selection of a landing site in order to allow for sufficient craft deceleration.
 With Mars EDL sequences only lasting about 5–8 minutes, the associated systems must be unquestionably reliable.
 Ideally, this would be verified by data obtained by carrying out large-scale tests of various components of the EDL systems on Earth-based testing.
-However, the costs of reproducing environments in which this data would be relevant in terms of Mars' environment are considerably high, resulting in testing being purely ground-based or simulating results of tests involving technologies derived from past missions.
+However, the costs of reproducing environments in which this data would be relevant in terms of Mars's environment are considerably high, resulting in testing being purely ground-based or simulating results of tests involving technologies derived from past missions.